SPLMC/journal-submission/replication.md

 suitable statistical tests and outputs its results by graphs and a report.
 Such resuts are grouped by software product lines and show how each analysis strategy demands time and space as the software product line evolves.
-All results of statistical analysis are packaged at the file `results.tar.bz` inside the `reana-evaluation` folder.
+All results of statistical analysis are packaged at the file `results.tar.gz` inside the `reana-evaluation` folder.

-In order to view its content it is necessary copy `results.tar.bz` file to the host machine and extract its content.
+In order to view its content it is necessary copy `results.tar.gz` file to the host machine and extract its content.
 The file transfer from the experiment container to the host machine is accomplished by the instruction shown below.
 In a host's terminal type the following instruction, replacing `[name]` by the container name:

 {% highlight shell %}
-docker cp [name]:/reana-evaluation/results.tar.bz .
+docker cp [name]:/reana-evaluation/results.tar.gz .
 {% endhighlight %}

 _Example_: considering out container example, the command line for copying the results to the host machine would be:
 {% highlight shell%}
-docker cp scalabilityAnalysis:/reana-evaluation/results.tar.bz .
+docker cp scalabilityAnalysis:/reana-evaluation/results.tar.gz .
 {% endhighlight %}

-After the file transfer finishes, the file `results.tar.bz` will be available at your working directory.
+After the file transfer finishes, the file `results.tar.gz` will be available at your working directory.
 With the extracting tool of your preference, you must open and extract the file.
 The results will for each software product line will be available in its own folder.